micropython/micropython/docs/library/usocket.rst

    The following example shows how to connect to a given url::

       s = usocket.socket()
-      # This assumes that if "type" is not specified, address for
+      # This assumes that if "type" is not specified, an address for
       # SOCK_STREAM will be returned, which may be not true
       s.connect(usocket.getaddrinfo('www.micropython.org', 80)[0][-1])

    Recommended use of filtering params::

       s = usocket.socket()
-      # Guaranteedly returns address which can be connect'ed to for
+      # Guaranteed to return an address which can be connect'ed to for
       # stream operation.
       s.connect(usocket.getaddrinfo('www.micropython.org', 80, 0, SOCK_STREAM)[0][-1])